Girdharilal-aiml/Python---40-Projects/README.md

 ## 📄 License

-This repository is for educational and portfolio purposes.
-Feel free to explore, fork, and learn from the code.
+For educational and portfolio purposes.
+Feel free to explore and learn from the code.